elm/compiler/roadmap.md

 - try to get `elm format` using the latest parsing infrastructure so it's not a perf bottleneck during development anymore
 - do another round on perf because I have one last idea that can squeeze out a bit more speed

 These are all nice quality of life things, but with 0.19.0 and 0.19.1 taking so long, I got pretty burnt out on "incremental improvements that are good ideas, but take a very long time and aren't very exciting to non-Elm users."
-Without getting too into the details, I really needed to change things up before returning to these particular ideas.
+Without getting too much into the details, I really needed to change things up before returning to these particular ideas.

 If someone has a security issue from the compiler or core libraries, please DM me about it on the Elm Slack.
 Outside of security issues, I think capacity for more discretionary changes will increase once the lessons from the compiler explorations become more clear.
 Hopefully the discussion [here](https://discourse.elm-lang.org/t/costs-funding-in-open-source-languages/5722) clarifies the thinking on these capacity questions a bit.